-4 years ago I uploaded a video of an animation creator website I was building.
+4 years ago I uploaded a video of an animation creator website I was building called Brush Ninja.
 Then mostly forgot about it.

 The project was too much for my knowledge at the time.
 I was planning to make a full social network with accounts, and forums, and badges and everything.
-I had neither the time, or the skills to do this well.
+I had neither the time, or the skills to do this well, and to be honest I still don’t.

 Fast forward to now…